-NOTICE OF ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON JUNE 12, 2018
+NOTICE OF ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON MAY 29, 2019

-NOTICE IS HEREBY GIVEN that the 2018 Annual Meeting of Stockholders (the "Annual Meeting") of Affiliated Managers Group, Inc. (the "Company") will be held on Tuesday, June 12, 2018, at 2:00 p.m.
-British Summer Time (9:00 a.m.
-Eastern Daylight Time) at the Company's London office at 35 Park Lane, London W1K 1RB, United Kingdom, for the following purposes:
+NOTICE IS HEREBY GIVEN that the 2019 Annual Meeting of Stockholders (the "Annual Meeting") of Affiliated Managers Group, Inc. (the "Company") will be held on Wednesday, May 29, 2019, at 10:00 a.m.
+Eastern Daylight Time at the Company's office at 600 Hale Street, Prides Crossing, Massachusetts 01965, for the following purposes:

-- To elect nine directors of the Company to serve until the 2019 Annual Meeting of Stockholders and until their respective successors are duly elected and qualified. - 2.
+- To elect ten directors of the Company to serve until the 2020 Annual Meeting of Stockholders and until their respective successors are duly 1. elected and qualified. - 2.
 To approve, by a non-binding advisory vote, the compensation of the Company's named executive officers. - 3.
 To ratify the selection of PricewaterhouseCoopers LLP as the Company's independent registered public accounting firm for the current fiscal year. - 4.
 To consider and act upon any other matters that may properly be brought before the Annual Meeting and at any adjournments or postponements thereof.

-This year, we have again saved significant mailing and printing costs by providing proxy materials to you over the Internet pursuant to Securities and Exchange Commission rules.
-On or about May 1, 2018, we will mail to our stockholders a Notice of Internet Availability of Proxy Materials (the "Notice") containing instructions on how to access the Proxy Statement and our 2017 Annual Report on Form 10-K online.
+This year, we have again saved significant mailing and printing costs and reduced our environmental impact by providing proxy materials to you over the Internet pursuant to Securities and Exchange Commission rules.
+On or about April 17, 2019, we will mail to our stockholders a Notice of Internet Availability of Proxy Materials (the "Notice") containing instructions on how to access the Proxy Statement and our 2018 Annual Report on Form 10-K online.
 The Notice, which cannot itself be used to vote your shares, also provides instructions on how to vote over the Internet and how to request a paper copy of the proxy materials, if you so desire.
-Whether you receive the Notice or paper copies of our proxy materials, the Proxy Statement and 2017 Annual Report on Form 10-K are available to you at www.proxyvote.com.
+Whether you receive the Notice or paper copies of our proxy materials, the Proxy Statement and 2018 Annual Report on Form 10-K are available to you at www.proxyvote.com.

-The Company's Board of Directors fixed the close of business on April 16, 2018 as the record date for determining the stockholders entitled to notice of, and to vote at, the Annual Meeting and at any adjournments or postponements thereof.
+The Company's Board of Directors fixed the close of business on April 2, 2019 as the record date for determining the stockholders entitled to notice of, and to vote at, the Annual Meeting and at any adjournments or postponements thereof.
 Your vote is very important.
 Please carefully review the Proxy Statement and submit your proxy over the Internet, by telephone or by mail whether or not you plan to attend the Annual Meeting.
 If you hold your shares in street name through a broker, bank or other nominee, please follow the instructions you receive from them to vote your shares.